iboughtamouse/ethogram-api/docs/api-specification.md

 **Last Updated:** November 30, 2025
 **Status:** Draft - Phase 2 Implementation Ready

 > ⚠️ **Note:** This is a planning document written before implementation.
 The actual stack is Node.js/TypeScript/Fastify (not Go/Gin).
-For current state, see `README.md` and `notes/session-log.md`.
+For current state, see `README.md`.
 The code and tests are the source of truth.

 ---